-In our wanderings through the streets of Florence, we meet scents, tastes and sights that remain in the heart.
+In our wanderings through the streets of Florence, we are met with scents, tastes and sights that remain in the heart.
 This is the list of our recommendations for students who arrive in Florence.

-Be very careful about addresses and street numbers: black are for houses and red for shops.
-So in this page you will find almost only red numbers (for instance 12r mean 12 red, and is not necessarily after the black 11).
+Be very careful about addresses and street numbers: black is for houses and red is for shops.
+So, on this page, you will find almost only red numbers (for instance 12r means 12 red, and this is not necessarily after the black 11).